All Episodes

 I haven't.

-So where then does this charge of racism enter the Scene, ladies and gentlemen.
+So where then does this charge of racism enter the scene, ladies and gentlemen?

-It enters the scene because it's not real, it's merely part of the template through which the Bush critics look at him and his party and conservatism.
+It's merely part of the template through which the Bush critics look at him and his party and conservatism.

 We can't show you this on audio only, but she was with Chris Wallace yesterday.

-Every time he dared to challenge her, the corner of her mouth started to snarl a little bit, and then her safety valve reminded her to smile each time it wants to snarl and smile.
+Every time he dared to challenge her, the corner of her mouth started to snarl a little bit, and then her safety valve reminded her to smile each time.

 Smile.

-How dare you ask me that smile.
+How dare you ask me that question?

 I suspect that what really might be going on here is to make sure that these local officials are not criticized so that they can get control of the billions of dollars in aid.